NinjaNumber/JuliaNguyen/index.md

-## Grad projects in data science, machine learning and NLP
+## My projects in data science, machine learning and NLP

 ---